-- Let $v_j = k$ -dimensional embedding for context j. - The inner product $u_i \cdot v_j$ represents the compatibility between word i and context j. - By incorporating this inner product into an approximation to the loglikelihood of a corpus, it is possible to estimate both parameters by backpropagation. - word2vec includes two such approximations: continuous bag-of-words (CBOW) and skip-gram.
+- Let $v_i = k$ -dimensional embedding for context j. - The inner product $u_i \cdot v_j$ represents the compatibility between word i and context j. - By incorporating this inner product into an approximation to the log-likelihood of a corpus, it is possible to estimate both parameters by backpropagation.